 Gilberto graduated from the University of Miami School of Law.
 As a law student, Gilberto was a member of the University of Miami Investor’s Rights Clinic, where he represented under-served investors in securities arbitration claims against their brokers before the Financial Industry Regulatory Authority (FINRA).
 Gilberto also worked as a law clerk for the US Securities and Exchange Commission (SEC) in the Enforcement division of the Miami office, focusing on million-dollar Ponzi schemes.

-Gilberto is a member of the Cuban American Bar Association, Hispanic National Bar Association, and the Belen Alumni Lawyers Section.
+Gilberto is a member of the National Association of Bond Lawyers, Cuban American Bar Association, Hispanic National Bar Association, and the Belen Alumni Lawyers Section.